Genis-Vell: Photon and the New Thunderbolts

 Genis travels to Earth and joins MACH-IV's new team of Thunderbolts.
 During this time, he develops an interest in Songbird.
 The manipulations of the Purple Man cause Atlas to attack Genis in a rage, apparently killing him and throwing his body into the Hudson River.
 Though Genis would have recovered on his own, former Thunderbolt Baron Zemo uses a pair of alien moonstones to form a cocoon of energy, feeding him energy from the beginning and end of the universe to speed his recovery.
 When he emerges, he has absorbed the Nega-Bands into his body.

 Genis' subsequent adoption of the name "Photon" causes him to quarrel with Monica Rambeau, who had also called herself "Photon" and "Captain Marvel."
 In the end, Genis is allowed to use the name "Photon" and Monica decides to use the codename "Pulsar".

 However, Zemo realises that his mistake of siphoning energy from the beginning and end of time created a link between Genis and the universe that threatens to end existence.
 Zemo explores all future timelines with the moonstones, but fails to find a way to save both Genis and the universe: In every possible future timeline, Genis destroys the universe.
 Genis is aware of this, but keeps trying to tune his cosmic awareness in order to find a way to prevent this from happening.
 Finally, in a fight with Zemo, Genis is defeated.
 Zemo traps Genis in a moment in time.
-He then uses a combination of Blackout's Darkforce powers and the moonstones to separate Genis into individual pieces, trapping them in separate, far-off parts of the Darkforce Dimension so that they cannot be reunited.
+He then uses a combination of Blackout's Darkforce powers and the moonstones to trap Genis in the Darkforce.

+In Captain Marvel (vol. 10), Carol Danvers and Phyla-Vell free Genis from the Darkforce.